python-trio/trio/docs/source/reference-io.rst

   is to wrap an :class:`~trio.ssl.SSLStream` around a socket object.

-* If you spawn a subprocess then you can get a :class:`SendStream` that lets you write to its stdin, and a :class:`RecvStream` that lets you read from its stdout.
+* If you spawn a subprocess then you can get a :class:`SendStream` that lets you write to its stdin, and a :class:`ReceiveStream` that lets you read from its stdout.
 If for some reason you wanted to speak SSL to a subprocess, you could use a :class:`~trio.StapledStream` to combine its stdin/stdout into a